Basic Algorithm Templates

 clear()

-c_str() Returns the address of the start of the character array containing the string
+c_str() Return the starting address of the character array where the string is located

 size()